 6.4 Wide hybridization in safflower

-Alien gene introgression is a powerful approach for creating novel allelic variations during plant sexual reproduction (Kopecký et al., 2010).
-It generally involves the transfer of favorable allelic variation between or within plant species and even between genera through wide hybridization followed by repeated backcrossing of hybrids to the parental species.
-It is a common phenomenon in plant breeding programs that plays a key role in reintroducing genetic variation at selective sweeps or introgression of desirable traits from crop wild relatives (CWRs) into the crop gene pool required to develop new varieties.
-Indeed, it is fundamental for both plant evolution and genetic improvement schemes that usually take place through accidental extensive genomic and epigenetic modifications in plant materials and, thus providing more variation and further selections (Rabbani and Nayak, 2023).

 CWRs are defined as those plant taxa that are considered to bear those plant taxa that are closely related to a particular crop species and could potentially contribute to genetic improvement programs by providing desirable genes/alleles.
 CWRs of safflower are an important reservoir of desired alleles/genes and can sometimes be exploited not only to expand the existing genetic base, also to improve the performance of existing varieties with agronomically desirable attributes.
 Alien gene introgression is a powerful approach for creating novel allelic variations during plant sexual reproduction (Kopecký et al., 2010).
 It generally involves the transfer of favorable allelic variation between or within plant species and even between genera through wide hybridization followed by repeated backcrossing of hybrids to the parental species.
 It is a common phenomenon in plant breeding programs that plays a key role in reintroducing genetic variation at selective sweeps or introgression of desirable traits from CWRs into breeding materials.
 However, it is fundamental for both plant evolution and genetic improvement schemes accelerating accidental extensive genomic and epigenetic modifications in plant materials and, thus diversifying the plant gene pool for further selections (Rabbani and Nayak, 2023).

 Analysis of genetic variability and population structure of safflower gene pools and understanding of its phylogenetic relationships with CWRs can provide new insight into the origin and subsequent evolution of safflower.
 It can also lead to the identification of novel sources of genetic diversity crucial for continued breeding of safflower.
 Although considerable genetic potential for various traits in safflower has been reported (Shafiei-Koij et al., 2019), this crops exhibits often reduced nucleotide variation mainly due to the occurrence of a population genetic bottleneck during domestication (Pearl and Burke, 2014).
 Safflower wild relatives have been reported to be a potential source of desirable genes capable of fueling future improvement efforts (Espanani et al., 2023), but very little attempts have been made to improve cultivated safflower employing gene introgression from wild species.